 American Big Business in Britain and Germany uncovers the surprising and differing relationships of the American business community with two major European trading partners from 1900 through the twentieth century.

-Volker R. Berghahn is the Seth Low Professor of History at Columia University.
+Volker R. Berghahn is the Seth Low Emeritus Professor of History at Columbia University.
 His books include America and the Intellectual Cold Wars in Europe and Europe in the Era of Two World Wars (both Princeton).

 "This is an interesting and attractive book about the Americanization of European--particularly British and German--business culture in the first half of the twentieth century.
 Strengthened by the documents of notable individuals, the book will interest general historians of twentieth century Europe and Americanization, and be useful to those studying debates about capitalism."--Harold James, Princeton University

 "In this important book, Berghahn illuminates the two special transatlantic relationships which the U.S. government and especially U.S. big business developed with Britain and Germany.
 Focusing on the attitudes and policies of American economic and political elites, this expansive book draws effectively from rich secondary literature and primary sources."--Mary Nolan, New York University

 Other Princeton books authored or coauthored by Volker R. Berghahn: